skip to content

 Research

-Alrik’s research centres on non-voyeuristic and epistemically just approaches to violence in German contemporary literature.
-Drawing on feminist theory (Ahmed, Collins, Cvetkovich, Hartman), the project is concerned with works of fiction that change normalized knowledge about structural systems of violence.
-While the pornographic curiosity to gaze at the unseeable risks the danger of further dehumanization, ‘companion texts’ (Ahmed) count the losses, document acts of resistance, and require the recipient to stay awake with those who experience violence.
-As such, they express a refusal to comply with the world as it is.
-Among the writers Alrik is interested in are Antje Rávik Strubel, Sharon Dodua Otoo, Judith Hermann, Ulrike Draesner and Laura Leupi.
+Alrik’s research centres on vigilant archives of traumatic violence.
+Drawing on queer feminist affect theory (Ahmed, Berlant, Cvetkovich) and Black trauma studies (Hartman, Sharpe), the project is concerned with works of fiction that register the true impact and affective weight of unfinished histories of escalating injustice.
+In face of the exclusions of dominant archives, ‘companion texts’ (Ahmed) create attuned communities out of bad feelings, document acts of resistance, and require the recipient to stay anxious, watchful and careful.
+As such, companion texts can be part of a killjoy survival kit that may help to affectively work through relations of power.
+Among the writers Alrik is interested in are Antje Rávik Strubel, Sharon Dodua Otoo, Judith Hermann, Yael Inokai, Laura Leupi and Mithu Sanyal.
 The theoretical approach of his project is deeply grounded in a political notion of literature as a radical democratic venue of ‘epistemic interaction’ (Medina).

-Alrik’s broader interests include literature and politics, social justice and cultural production, ecocriticism, queer and affect studies.
+Alrik’s broader interests include the literature of the 21st century, literature and politics, social justice and cultural production, feminist affect studies, trauma studies, and ecocriticism.

 Scholarships/Prizes